-This year we have expanded the program to include workshops in ceramics, papermaking, and writing, taught by artists who are both veterans and leaders in their respective fields.
-In conjunction we will also host Ehren Tool as an artist in residence and present an exhibition of work by veteran artists at our Center for Community Programs in Deer Isle village.
-The Veteran Artists in Craft Week includes 30 participants (10 slots reserved for Maine Veterans).
-A lottery process is used for selecting participants.
-Workshops are open to all skill levels and those accepted attend for free.
+This year we expanded the program to include workshops in ceramics, papermaking, and writing, which were taught by artists who are both veterans and leaders in their respective fields.
+In conjunction Ehren Tool was an artist in residence and Haystack has mounted an exhibition of work by veteran artists at our Center for Community Programs in Deer Isle village.
+The Veteran Artists in Craft Week included 40 participants (10 slots reserved for Maine Veterans).
+A lottery process was used for selecting participants.
+Workshops were open to all skill levels and those accepted attended for free.

 Night Visions: Writing Your Military Experience

 This workshop encourages participants to write about the military using a variety of literary forms and styles.
 Mornings, we will read and discuss examples from the past century of war literature (e.g. Yusef Komunyakaa, Kurt Vonnegut, Elyse Fenton, etc.) giving close attention to how the authors achieve certain effects.
 We will discuss the context of those works, learning about literary movements such as surrealism and confessional poetry.
 Afternoons will be devoted to generative workshops (Warrior Writers-style), with opportunities for feedback on writing, sharing your work publicly, and how to get your stories, essays, and poems into the hands of readers.
 Participants can expect to leave with a few works-in-progress.
 All skill levels welcome.

 Ceramic Foundations, Forms, and Surface Explorations